Aliagha Shikhlinski: Early life

 Ali Agha Shikhlinski was born on April 23, 1865, in the village of Kazakhly (now Ashaghy Salakhly), in Kazakh uyezd of Elisavethpol Governate.
 He wrote that his father, Ismayil Agha, was a member of the Shikhlinski Dynasty, a noble family dating back to as early as 1537.
-Shikhlinski wrote at the "Officer's Notebook" (Zabitin dəftəri), a journal he has been working on since 1904, that his mother, Shah Yemen Khanum was the grandchild of Molla Vali Vidadi, an 18th-century poet.
+Shikhlinski wrote at the "Officer's Notebook" (Zabitin dəftəri), a journal he had been working on since 1904, that his mother, Shah Yemen Khanum was the grandchild of Molla Vali Vidadi, an 18th-century poet.
 Ali Agha Shikhlinsky also had two brothers.

-Early Military Career
+Early military career

 In August 1876 Shikhlinski entered Tiflis military school and graduated in 1883.
 He continued his education at Mikhailovsky Artillery Academy in Saint Petersburg as a Junker.
 He was a capable student, excelled as a cavalryman and as a gymnast.
 Upon graduation from the first grade school, on August 11, 1886, Ali Agha Shikhlinski was promoted to podporuchik and was assigned to the 39th Artillery Brigade stationed in the city of Alexandropol (now Gyumri).
 In the course of military service he was promoted to poruchik, then shtabs-kapitan and appointed as commander of the training team.
 In 1900, Captain Shikhlinski was transferred to Transbaikal Artillery Battalion in Eastern Siberia.
 He was appointed to the Battery Chief of Transbaikal Artillery Division in the detachment, as well as chairperson of the Artillery Committee, he repeatedly carried out the authorizations of battalion and division commanders.
 He took part in China Relief Expedition of the Russian Imperial Army.